How to Make Crema de Chayote (Creamy Chayote Soup)

 Instructions

-- Continue to cook: Return mixture to pot and stir in chicken broth until it reaches desired consistency.
+- Continue to cook.
+Return mixture to pot and stir in chicken broth until it reaches desired consistency.
 Add salt (or powdered chicken bullion) and simmer on low flame for 15 minutes.

 A Note from Lola

-- Add other vegetables such as corn, carrots or celery.
+There are many variations of this chayote soup recipe that you can try.- Add other vegetables such as corn, carrots or celery.

 - Substitute chicken broth with evaporated milk, or half broth, half evaporated milk, or add 1/2 cup of heavy cream for a richer soup.